Part 2: When Was Jesus Actually Born?

 This is significant because the vast majority of Yeshua’s ministry took place in the Galilee region, and He only came up to Jerusalem during the periods where all of Israel was required to come celebrate the Feasts of the Lord.
 What’s interesting is that Hanukkah is not a commanded feast of the Lord, but instead was a holiday, much like Independence Day is here in America.
 So for Yeshua to travel a hundred miles in the middle of winter when it was cold, rainy, and travel was not easy illustrates that there is a high probability that He placed much value on this feast.
 After all, He is the Light of the world and was the source of everything the temple stood for.
 Celebrating the ousting of pagan forces from His people is something God has been doing since time began.
 This beautiful time in Jerusalem was a perfect time for the Light of the world to do just that: share His Light.

 But the connection goes much deeper than just Him attending the feast.
-Many scholars, myself included, believe that Yeshua was actually conceived during the Festival of Lights, which would make this holiday a very special time for Him, His family, His disciples, and for us today.
+It is my belief, along with many other scholars, that Yeshua was actually conceived during the Festival of Lights, which would make this holiday a very special time for Him, His family, His disciples, and for us today.
 How do we know?
 Let’s take a quick look at the timeline as it will be more than relevant to our final thesis on this subject.
 For if we can learn when He was conceived, we can then know when He was actually born!

 THE CONCEPTION TIMELINE